 Anywhere in your home where moisture is present can produce mold.
 Moisture and warm environments are desirable conditions in which mold is happy to make a home and reproduce (3).

 Therefore, any area in your home where there is a lot of moisture such as in a bathroom, laundry room, or kitchen can potentially be exposed to mold growth.

 Mold exposure in indoor environments can lead to an array of potential health issues and symptoms (4).
-During the reproduction process of mold, mold spores are released into the air and can become inhaled through the nose and mouth.
+During the reproduction process of mold, mold spores and mycotoxins are released into the air and can become inhaled through the nose and mouth.
 Once mold spores enter into your body, it can trigger a plethora of symptoms.